orbeon/orbeon-forms-doc/Form-Runner:-Autosave.md

   value="5000"/>
 ```

-If the value is 0 or negative, autosaving is disabled.
+[SINCE Orbeon Forms 4.4] If the value is 0 or negative, autosaving is disabled.